Johnng007/Live-Forensicator/README.md

 # You can use unattended mode for each of the other parameters
 .\Forensicator.ps1 -OPERATOR "Ebuka John" -CASE 01123 -TITLE "Ransomeware Infected Laptop" -LOCATION Nigeria -DEVICE AZUZ -EVTX EVTX -RAM RAM -log4j log4j

+# Check for files that has similar extensions with ransomeware encrypted files (can take some time to complete)
+.\Forensicator.ps1 -RANSOMEWARE RANSOMEWARE

 # You can compress the Forensicator output immidiately after execution Oneliner
 .\Forensicator.ps1 ; Start-Sleep -s 15 ; Compress-Archive -Path "$env:computername" -DestinationPath "C:\inetpub\wwwroot\$env:computername.zip" -Force